What are walking problems?

 To make a diagnosis, your health care provider will ask about your medical history and do a physical exam.
 This will include checking your bones and muscles and doing a neurological exam.
 In some cases, you may have other tests, such as lab or imaging tests.

 What are the treatments for walking problems?

 Treatment of walking problems depends on the cause.
-Some common types of treatments include
+If the cause is a medical condition, treating that condition often improves your walking.
+Some common types of treatments for walking problems may include:

 - Physical therapy

 Diagnosis and Tests

 - Foot Problems (American Academy of Family Physicians) Also in Spanish

 - Foot Push-Up Test (American College of Foot and Ankle Surgeons)

 - That Pain in Your Back Could Be Linked to Your Feet (American College of Foot and Ankle Surgeons)

 - Cavus Foot (High-Arched Foot) (American College of Foot and Ankle Surgeons) Also in Spanish